CodeBullet-Community/Server-Files/moderation-policy.md

 - Minimum votes: `80% of Staff` (rounded up)
   - `No opinion` is considered a vote
 - No draw (equal number of yes and no votes)
+- Admins are only allowed to vote either yes or no and not "no opinion"

 ## Server Suggestion System